linda-seiter/cmsc115/week1_lab/README.md

 ## Task 6 - MathematicalExpression.java

-Double click on `MathematicalExpression.java` in the Package Explorer to open the file in the editor.
+Click on `MathematicalExpression.java` to open the file in the editor.

 ```java
 public class MathematicalExpression {